How to Set Up TradingView for ETF Research

 for ETF Research

-A practical setup guide for European ETF investors — find UCITS ETFs on the right exchange, build watchlists, run comparison charts, filter the screener, and set price alerts.
-Free vs Pro compared so you know exactly when upgrading is worth it.
+A practical setup guide for European ETF investors โ€” find UCITS ETFs on the right exchange, build watchlists, run dividend-adjusted comparison charts, filter and save screener screens, and set price alerts.
+Free vs Pro compared, plus a clear breakdown of where TradingView fits in a UCITS-first research workflow and what it cannot replace.

 Dark wood infographic showing how to set up TradingView for ETF research, with steps for creating an account, finding ETFs, customizing charts, tracking performance, and using features like technical indicators, comparison charts, alerts, and fundamental data.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
-This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
+This does not affect our reviews or recommendations โ€” we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.

 What this guide covers

-✅ You’ll learn how to
+โœ… You’ll learn how to

 • Find UCITS ETFs by ISIN on the right exchange.